khatterd/Envirocast.gtihub.io/README.md

 ## Getting Started

-To use Envirocast, simply visit https://envirocast.herokuapp.com/ and enter your desired location in the search bar.
-Envirocast will then display real-time weather data for your location.

 To install Envirocast locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Run `npm install` to install the app's dependencies.
-3. Run `npm start` to start the app locally.
+2. Run `npm start` to start the app locally.

 ## Contributing